pinknetworkx/eosio-contract-api/README.md

 * Redis: Can be used for multiple chains without further action
 * PostgreSQL: Each chain needs it own postgres database, but multiple readers of the same chain can use the same database
-* Nodeos: It can be initialized with a snapshot
+* Nodeos: Can be initialized with a snapshot, but history will be missing, so it is advised not to do that

 ```javascript
 {